-The Batwa Pygmies are a group of people found in Uganda and known for their short stature.
-They live around the protected forest reserves of Bwindi and Mgahinga national parks.
+The Batwa Pygmies are a group of people found in Uganda and Rwanda.
+They are known for their short stature and live around the protected forest reserves of Bwindi or Mgahinga national parks.
 They also settled in the Echuya Forest Reserve where they are referred to as the ‘Echuya Batwa’.
-Mgahinga, Bwindi and Echuya Forest are found in South western Uganda (Kisoro, Kanungu and Kabale districts).
-Often referred to as the ‘keepers of the forests’, the Batwa Pygmies are believed to have been the first inhabitants of the East African great lakes region.
+Mgahinga, Bwindi and Echuya Forest are found in South western Uganda (Kisoro, Kabale and Kanungu districts).
+Often referred to as ‘keepers of the forests’, the Batwa Pygmies are believed to have been the first inhabitants of the East African great lakes region.
 They migrated from the Ituri forests of Congo to the forest in South Western Uganda in search of wild edible fruits and bush meat.
 The Batwa lived exclusively as hunters and gatherers for over 1000 years until recently.

 After leaving Congo and settling in the forests of South Western Uganda, the Batwa Pygmies lived peacefully with the wild animals of the forests.
-They depended on the forest for all their needs and would live off hunting or gathering fruits.
-The forests also provided herbs for medicine which would help cure common ailments.
+They depended on the forest for all their needs.
+Apart from meat and fruits, the forests provided herbs for medicine which would help cure common ailments.
 The Batwa built ground shelter in form of small huts made of reeds and leaves.
 Some preferred setting up shelter on top of trees.
-The Batwa people lived a simple but peaceful life and never needed to depend on the world outside the dense forests.
-The Batwa rarely encountered and tended to avoid other tribal groups living outside the forests.
-That was until they were abruptly evicted from these very forests by the government recently.
+The Batwa people lived a simple but peaceful life and never needed to interact with the world outside the dense forests.
+They rarely encountered and in fact avoided other tribal groups living outside the forests.
+That was until they were abruptly evicted from these very forests by the government more recently.

-The plan to evict the Batwa from the forests of South Western Uganda was laid way back in the 1930s by the Colonial Administrators at the time.
-It was executed in the early 1990’s after Bwindi National Park was declared a protected area.
+was declared a protected area.
 This meant that the Batwa Pygmies were expected to vacate the only home they knew.
-They were displaced without compensation or land to go and settle in.
+They were displaced without complete compensation or enough land to go and settle in.
 The reason given by the government for their eviction from the forests of Bwindi, Mgahinga and the greater Echuya was to promote wildlife conservation along with tourism.
-The government felt that evicting the Batwa was to safeguard the gorillas and chimpanzees from catching human related illnesses considering.
-Having nowhere to move to and not familiar with life outside the forests, the Batwa decided to re-settle at the outskirts of the Bwindi, Mgahinga and Echuya forests.
+The government felt that evicting the Batwa was to safeguard the gorillas and chimpanzees from catching human related illnesses.
+Having nowhere to move to and not familiar with life outside the forests, the Batwa decided to re-settle at the outskirts of the forests (Bwindi, Mgahinga and Echuya).

 The Batwa Pygmies – Life after Eviction from the Forests

 The Batwa were forced to carry heavy loads to market places because they couldn’t do most of the work.
 Getting a place in the main markets was difficult because the Batwa had nothing to sell.
 They had no prior exposure to business or how to run it.
-As time went on, the Batwa people gradually lost touch with their cultures and traditions.
-This loss was swift because most of their culture and traditions were connected to the forests where they were born and raised.
+As time went on, the Batwa people gradually lost touch with their culture and traditions.
+This loss was swift because most of their culture and traditions were connected to the forests where they were born/raised.
 Traditional habits like identifying herbal medicines, hunting and collecting wild honey could only remain relevant if they continued living in the forest.

 The Present Day Batwa People